 The European Federation of Non-Destructive Testing (EFNDT) (herein referred to as the ‘Publisher’) follows a Code of Conduct and Best Practice Guidelines for its publications, including conference proceedings that are published on its behalf, based largely on those advised by the Committee on Publication Ethics (COPE).

 It is expected of authors, reviewers, editors and members of editorial panels who contribute to EFNDT’s publication processes that they follow the best practice guidelines on ethical behaviour contained herein.

-Published Proceedings of European Conferences
+Published Proceedings (European Conferences and other events)

 Fair play and editorial independence

 The Scientific Committee, or those appointed by the conference organiser, will evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, validity of the study, accuracy and clarity) and its relevance to the scope of the conference, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
 Decisions to edit and publish are not determined by the policies of governments or any other agencies outside of the conference itself.